 9. The series moved to the UK for its final season.

-And not, as some suspected, because it was cheaper.
 After six seasons, Tales from the Crypt had more or less exhausted California’s reserve of actors and filmmakers.
 For its final season, the production moved to Ealing Studios in West London.
 Producer Gil Adler endorsed the switch for enabling new faces and locations to be utilized.
 As a result of the change, Ewan McGregor and Bob Hoskins were among the actors who popped up on the series.

 10. It got G-rated for an animated series.